Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

-Intersections of gender, race, and class; care work; labor market inequalities; research methods; and social policy.
+Intersections of gender, race, and class; families and education; care work; labor market inequalities; research methods; and social policy.

 Mignon Duffy’s primary research interests center around care work – the work of taking care of others, including children and those who are elderly, ill or disabled.
 She is particularly interested in how the social organization of care intersects with gender, race, class and other systems of inequality.
 Her first book, Making Care Count: One Hundred Years of Gender, Race, and Paid Care Work, combines quantitative, historical, and interpretive methods to analyze the emergence and organization of care work occupations in health care, education, child care, and social services.
 She is a co-editor of Caring on the Clock: The Complexities and Contradictions of Paid Care, which collects cutting edge research across a range of care work occupations.
 Duffy is also the co-chair of the Carework Network, a national organization of care work researchers and advocates.
 Her research has appeared in peer-reviewed journals such as Gender & Society and Social Problems.
 Committed to connecting her research to policy, Duffy has worked in collaboration with other UMass researchers to document the care sector in Massachusetts as a tool for policymakers.